WindzCUHK/I-FK-LOVE-IE4180/proj3/Readme.md

 1. search for `/* Alvin's part */`
 2. compile in windows, test with a browser
 3. linux not tested, cant access CSE linux with a browser...
+4. remove all debug print, before the performance test

 #### Compile